Stephane-Peel/Typhoon-Rework/README.md

 Beware :
 --------
-The current files can not be trusted - My build is still in progress
+The current files where used for my build.
+It should be ok, but please double check everything to make your own module ;)

 ![Image](https://github.com/Stephane-Peel/Typhoon-Rework/blob/master/Typhoon-Kicad-3D-Renders%20&%20Exports/Typhoon-FrontPlateWorking-Kicad_v1_2026-Jan-17_05-35-06PM-000_CustomizedView31811060122.png?raw=true)